stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

 - <i class="fas fa-video"></i>  Film, [*The Last Man on Earth*](https://canvas.dartmouth.edu/) (1968).
 Film is in the "Media" section of Canvas.
+    - *Resist the urge to watch it at faster than 1x speed*.

 #### ``+ Independent work``

-- View and take critical notes on the film, then post your contributions to the Hive page dedicated to the reading. *Read and engage the work of your peers there as well*.
+- View and take critical notes on the film, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.

 ---